MagicStack/MagicPython/README.md

 This is meant to be a drop-in replacement for the default Python package.

-In Atom, install the "MagicPython" package.
+In Atom, install the "MagicPython" package and disable the built-in "Python" package.

-In Sublime Text you can install "MagicPython" via "Package Control", or
+In Sublime Text, install "MagicPython" via "Package Control" and disable the built-in "Python" package.

-manually:
+Alternatively, the package can be installed manually in both editors:

 - copy the MagicPython package into the Sublime user packages directory
 - disable Python package